 Best for Comfort

 It's important to know that this shirt isn't as breathable or as lightweight as some of the other models in our fleet.
-The densely woven fabric make for a high level of comfort but just didn't allow enough air to flow through during sweltering hot days.
-If you're in a harsh climate and need the ultimate in feathery light breathability and quick-drying fabrics, the Distance is a bit too warm and insulated feeling.
+The fabric weave is tighter, making for a high level of comfort but not as much airflow.
+Soft and slightly heavier means that it feels warm under other layers but may not be fit for high output cardio on sweltering days.
 That said, it dries quickly and maintains good odor resistance.

 Why You Should Trust Us

-This review is led by Jeff Colt, a new reviewer to OutdoorGearLab with years of industry experience working with trail running brands and over two decades of competitive running including the last four years as an elite ultramarathoner.
+This review is led by Jeff Colt, a senior review editor with years of industry experience working with trail running brands and over two decades of competitive running including the last five years as an elite ultramarathoner.
 Jeff has worked as a first responder in the White Mountains and knows what gear he can trust in the field.
 The foundation for this review was laid by Brian Martin, another senior reviewer at OutdoorGearLab who spent five years working with Yosemite Search and Rescue.

 We took the burden out of wading through the massive selection of running shirts available on the market today and purchased the ones with the highest ratings and most promising features.
 The shirts we tested this spring were among the best we have ever tested, so we had to make sure to put them through a variety of rowdy settings, testing in the high desert and alpine regions of Colorado and New Mexico and in some heavy thick air along the Gulf in Florida.
-We primarily assessed versatility, durability, and comfort through the ever-changing weather and terrain of the Rocky Mountains.
+We primarily assessed versatility, durability, and comfort in our backyard playground, through the ever-changing weather and terrain of the Rocky Mountains.